CWP Portfolio

 The Mouse - EP

-“Fate” almost directly retells the tarot-reading scenes from Nova, but the ambiguity of the characters in the song is intended to allow it to speak more broadly to the political and economic climate in the real-world right now.
+• “Fate” almost directly retells the tarot-reading scenes from Nova, but the ambiguity of the characters in the song is intended to allow it to speak more broadly to the political and economic climate in the real-world.
 The gamblers in “Fate” are partially the crew of Von Ray’s ship in Nova, but they’re also the politicians and billionaires who tell us they know what’s best for us when they take us to war, gamble our economy on AI, and cut us out of the decision-making process.
 Are they really looking at the logic of their decisions?
 Who are they trusting to read their tarot?
 Should they be trusted to read it?